 For example, the second gen Apple Pencil saw Apple ditch the totally circular design and instead opt for a flat edge, which not only meant it didn't roll, but also meant it could be attached to an iPad itself (via magnets) for wireless charging (not to mention somewhere to keep it safe).
 The second gen also saw the introduction of a new matte finish, giving it a much more authentic wooden pencil feel, and making it nicer to hold and easier to grip.

-The Series 5's always-on display is a definite plus; it also offers ceramic, stainless steel and ceramic cases on top of the existing aluminium option, and you also get fresh goodies such as an ECG app, international emergency calling, fall detection and even a compass.
-Bear in mind, however, that battery life isn't amazing, and that it's double the price of the still pretty good Watch 3, which happens to be receiving some hefty discounts at the moment.
+As well as the Series 6's always-on display, it also offers ceramic, stainless steel and ceramic cases on top of the existing aluminium option, and you also get fresh goodies such as an ECG app, international emergency calling, fall detection and even a compass.
+The battery life is a step up from the Watch 5, and with the S6 processor, everything just runs that bit quicker.
+The price is still twice that of the still-great Watch 3, which happens to be receiving some hefty discounts at the moment, so we advise you look at both options (see below).
+And it was also released at the same time as the $100-less Apple Watch SE – also well worth a look.
+But rest assured, if you choose the Watch 6, you'll have a quality, cutting edge smartwatch on your wrist for many a year.

 More Apple Watch deals